Radical ProstatectomyRadical Prostatectomy

 Radical perineal prostatectomy is used less often than the retropubic approach.
 This is because the nerves can’t be spared as easily, nor can lymph nodes be removed with this method.
 But, it takes less time and may be an option if the nerve-sparing and lymph node removal isn’t needed.

-With the retropubic approach, there is a smaller, hidden scar behind the scrotum for a better cosmetic effect.
+With the perineal approach, there is a smaller, hidden scar behind the scrotum for a better cosmetic effect.
 Also, major abdominal muscle groups are avoided.
-So, there's generally less pain and recovery time.
+So, there’s generally less pain and quicker recovery time.

 Laparoscopic radical prostatectomy